dktr0/Punctual/REFERENCE.md

 ## Punctual Oscillators, Filters, Noise, Audio Input

-sin [freq] -- sine wave, ranging from 1 to -1
+osc [freq] -- sine wave oscillator, ranging from 1 to -1 (note: calling this sin is deprecated, see also sin' below; as of Punctual 0.5, only osc will produce a sine oscillator (as opposed to sine function))

-tri [freq] -- triangle wave (in audio rendering, this will be band-limited - see also lftri, below)
+tri [freq] -- triangle wave oscillator (in audio rendering, this will be band-limited - see also lftri, below)

-saw [freq] -- sawtooth wave (in audio rendering, this will be band-limited - see also lfsaw, below)
+saw [freq] -- sawtooth wave oscillator(in audio rendering, this will be band-limited - see also lfsaw, below)

-sqr [freq] -- square wave (in audio rendering, this will be band-limited - see also lfsqr, below)
+sqr [freq] -- square wave oscillator (in audio rendering, this will be band-limited - see also lfsqr, below)

 lftri [freq] -- "low frequency" triangle wave which unlike tri is not band-limited (in audio), and which goes from -1 to 1.
 In WebGL graphics output, tri and lftri are identical.